Their duties include much more than just distributing the deceased person's assets.

 The executor also needs to take care of the larger probate assets as well.
 This could mean making sure that the deceased person’s vehicle is not towed and that mortgages are paid and any rental property is maintained and the rent collected.
 Sometimes the will or state law might allow for the executor sell any real estate if they think it’s in the best interests of the estate.

 Other assets might require a little bit of searching.
-The executor will have to find the deceased’s life insurance policy and financial assets, like bank accounts and investment accounts.
+The executor may have to find the deceased’s life insurance policy and financial assets, like bank accounts and investment accounts.
 These payable-on-death accounts might not need a will to be passed along to beneficiaries, but they are still important for the executor to locate, if only to close them out.

 Only after all debts and taxes have been paid, should you begin to distribute the assets since you can be held responsible for any insufficient assets.
 Some states might even require court approval before this can be done.
 It might also be a good idea to get a receipt or written signatures of beneficiaries as written proof that they have received their inheritance.